-OpenData Power Management Module
+OpenData® Power Management Module

-The Power Module helps both IT and Facilities management develop strategies for optimizing and extending power capacity in complex data center
+The Power Module helps both IT and Facilities management develop strategies for optimizing and extending power capacity in complex data center environments.

 Data Center Facilities Operators are tasked with ensuring maximum uptime, minimizing utility costs, and ensuring adequate power capacity exists to support an ever-changing allocation of IT equipment.

-Knowing exactly where capacity exists for new equipment deployment or equipment relocation without jeopardizing service level agreements, is critical for rapid response to business requirements.
+Knowing exactly where capacity exists for new equipment deployment or equipment relocation without jeopardizing service level agreements is critical for rapid response to business requirements.
 OpenData Power Management is the key to infrastructure optimization and agile support of business initiatives.

 The OpenData Power Management Module provides the ability to create an exact model of the power distribution infrastructure.
 This model enables performance monitoring, fail-over, and redundancy scenario testing, and power capacity planning to support IT operations in your data center.